briancpark/numc/README.md

 ### Power
 Used a simple divide and conquer method noted [here](https://www.hackerearth.com/practice/notes/matrix-exponentiation-1/).
-The way matrices are powered in this once cuts down coputation by an order of O(log(n))!
+The way matrices are powered in this once cuts down coputation by an order of O(log(n)) relative to matrix multiplication.
+The actual runtime would be O(n^3log(n)), but because parallelism was applied, it's a bit weird to do formal runtime analyis.

+#### Matrix Exponentation
+Here is how it's done!
+Basically we and save computation on an order of log(n) by repeatedly squaring A.

+*e.g. A^5 = ((A^2)^2)A*

+This in total gives us over 2000X performance!

+#### Matrix Decomposition (Draft)
+We can definitely do better.
+The total runtime of O(n^3log(n)) can be done better, but in tricky cases with high manipulation.
+We can try to exploit linear algebra by using [spectral decomposition](https://en.wikipedia.org/wiki/Eigendecomposition_of_a_matrix).
+Basically, a matrix A can be decomposed into A = VDV^-1.
+Although the computation to get the eigenvalues and eigenvector to compose V, D, and V^-1, it should not even matter in terms of amortized cost and perfomance.
+Because now you can use regular matrix multiplication to compute A^n.
+Why?

+A^n = V * D * V^-1 * V * D * V^-1 * ... * V * D * V^-1 (decomposition is multiplied n times)
+A^n = V * D^n * V^-1 (exploit the fact that V^-1 * V = I)

+Of course, there are certain cases to consider, cannot be defective and must be diagonalizable, so might be infeasible???.......

+**This idea is still in progress... write more here**

 ### About the Hive CPUs
 Will be useful in determining optimization choices and constraints.